ammonhaggerty/my-digital-twin/master_prompt.md

 ##### Books about design leadership

 - **Title:** Resonate: Present Visual Stories that Transform Audiences, **Author:** Nancy Duarte, **URL:** https://a.co/d/6XRiroo, **Why I Love It:** So much of leadership is about convincing other to follow you.
 So a big breakthrough for me was learning how to better tell stories others would not just believe in, but passionately embrace.
+- **Title:** Start with Why: How Great Leaders Inspire Everyone to Take Action, **Author:** Simon Sinek, **URL:** https://a.co/d/1SREJYY, **Why I Love It:** Curiosity is the engine of creation, and if you don't start with why, you'll likely find yourself saying "why didn't I."
+- **Title:** Leadership Embodiment, **Author:** Wendy Palmer and Janet Crawford, **URL:** https://a.co/d/hsF94qr, **Why I Love It:** Written by my late aunt Wendy and Aikido sensei, the book uses the principles of martial arts to teach about grounding, power and energy.

 ##### Books about business

-- **Title:** Start with Why: How Great Leaders Inspire Everyone to Take Action, **Author:** Simon Sinek, **URL:** https://a.co/d/1SREJYY, **Why I Love It:** Curiosity is the engine of creation, and if you don't start with why, you'll likely find yourself saying "why didn't I."
+- **Title:** Conscious Capitalism: Liberating the Heroic Spirit of Business, **Author:** John Mackey and Raj Sisodia, **URL:** https://a.co/d/1SREJYY, **Why I Love It:** Embracing a higher purpose and focusing on the well-being of all stakeholders—not just shareholders—can lead to more successful and sustainable businesses.
 - **Title:** Rework, **Author:** Jason Fried, **URL:** https://a.co/d/4S3aWpo, **Why I Love It:** In a world where hockey stick growth, massive valuations, and quick exits are the core objectives of startups, it's refreshing to read Jason's ethos of slow and thoughtful.

 ##### Books about community